SterL/insight-api/README.md

 }
 ```

-'<bitcoinAddress>': new transaction concerning <bitcoinAddress> received from network.
-This event is published in the '<bitcoinAddress>' room.
+'<litecoinAddress>': new transaction concerning <litecoinAddress> received from network.
+This event is published in the '<litecoinAddress>' room.

 'status': every 1% increment on the sync task, this event will be triggered.
 This event is published in the 'sync' room.